kevinMoreland/KeyBRake-ReviewTagCombiner/README.md

 #### RAKE (Rapid Automated Keyword Extraction)

 **Summary:** RAKE generates all possible candidate keywords from a text, then prioritizes keywords based on co-occurrences with other keywords.
-These best keywords are then firther reduced using other similarity metrics.
+These best keywords are then further reduced using other similarity metrics.

 [Research paper](https://www.researchgate.net/publication/227988510_Automatic_Keyword_Extraction_from_Individual_Documents)